ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationApi.md

 <a name="organisationgetorganisation"></a>
 # **OrganisationGetOrganisation**
-> CsApiApiResponseOrganisation OrganisationGetOrganisation (string xChronosheetsAuth)
+> CSApiResponseOrganisation OrganisationGetOrganisation (string xChronosheetsAuth)

 Get your organisation.
 Requires 'OrganisationAdmin' permission.